-The autoselect codes can also be accessed in-system through the command register.
-The host system can issue the autoselect command via the command register, as shown in Table 10.
-This method does not require V{ID} .
+To access the autoselect codes in-system, the host system can issue the autoselect command via the command register, as shown in Table 10.
+This method does not require $V{\rm ID}$.
 Refer to the Autoselect Command Sequence section for more information.